philsturgeon/awesome-earth/README.md

 - [Bio Bean](https://www.bio-bean.com/) - The world’s largest recycler of coffee grounds, Bio Bean recycle spent coffee grounds into sustainable products, like coffee logs for fires, and other biomass fuel.
 - [Bio-plastic Trash Bags](https://www.amazon.com/Plant-Based-Kitchen-Handles-Gallon/dp/B071JMFKM5/) - Made from Plant Based (sugar cane) materials instead of fossil fuel.
 - [Blue Jeans Go Green](https://bluejeansgogreen.org/) - Send in your used jeans to get transformed into natural cotton fiber insulation, some of which is used to help with building efforts around the country.
+- [Boulder Food Rescue](https://www.boulderfoodrescue.org/) - We facilitate the sustainable redistribution of healthy food that would otherwise be wasted to low-income communities, by bicycle.
+We work with communities to facilitate their own food redistribution and create decentralized systems to bypass barriers to food access.
+Our work envisions a world in which everyone has equitable access to healthy food.
 - [Burying Food Scraps](https://www.youtube.com/watch?v=yQFB9M2UdK0) - Composting can be time consuming, expensive, and if done incorrectly it can actually produce a lot of methane.
 If you've got a bit of space in your garden, this video shows how simply burying food scraps can be a quick and simple solution to get rid of waste and improve soil quality too.

 - [Circular Berlin](http://circular.berlin/) - A Berlin based non-profit developing the local circular economy agenda through research, community-building and practical programmes.
 Good overview of events and initiatives happening in Berlin.